Daves-devspace/ecommerce-database-design/README.md

 # 🛍️ E-commerce Database Design

-## 📘 Overview
+#📘 Project Summary
-This project is part of a peer group assignment where we designed an e-commerce database using Entity-Relationship (ER) modeling and SQL.
-The goal was to practice database architecture, team collaboration, and real-world data modeling.
+This project is a  implementation of an e-commerce database schema, designed to strengthen practical skills in data modeling, SQL, and database architecture.
+It involves creating an Entity-Relationship Diagram (ERD), defining the structure using SQL, and ensuring relational integrity across multiple interconnected tables that simulate a real-world e-commerce system.

 ## 🛠️ Tools Used